notarisj/KVStore/README.md

 ### KVServer

-To deploy a server run the following commands
+To deploy a server run the following commands:

 ```
 $ cd KVStore/KVServer/target